Icy00-11/Vityarthi-CSE-Project/README.md

 ###**1.
 Number Properties & Classification**

--✅✅✅Covers fundamental characteristics and classifications of integers:
+----Covers fundamental characteristics and classifications of integers:

--✅✅✅Classification: Checking for properties like Palindromic, Abundant, Deficient, Harshad, Automorphic, and Pronic numbers.
+----Classification: Checking for properties like Palindromic, Abundant, Deficient, Harshad, Automorphic, and Pronic numbers.

--✅✅✅Calculations: Finding the Factorial, Mean of Digits, and Digital Root.
+----Calculations: Finding the Factorial, Mean of Digits, and Digital Root.

--✅✅✅Testing: Checking if a number is a Perfect Power.
+----Testing: Checking if a number is a Perfect Power.
 ###**2.
 Prime Numbers & Factorization**

--✅✅✅Includes foundational and advanced algorithms essential for number theoretic computations:
+-----Includes foundational and advanced algorithms essential for number theoretic computations:

--✅✅✅Basic Factorization: Calculating Prime Factors and Counting Distinct Prime Factors.
+-----Basic Factorization: Calculating Prime Factors and Counting Distinct Prime Factors.

--✅✅✅Primality Testing: Testing for Prime Power and Mersenne Primes.
+----Primality Testing: Testing for Prime Power and Mersenne Primes.

--✅✅✅Advanced Algorithms: Advanced primality testing using the Miller-Rabin Algorithm and factorization using the Pollard's Rho Algorithm.
+----Advanced Algorithms: Advanced primality testing using the Miller-Rabin Algorithm and factorization using the Pollard's Rho Algorithm.

--✅✅✅Special Numbers: Generating Twin Primes and checking for Carmichael Numbers.
+----Special Numbers: Generating Twin Primes and checking for Carmichael Numbers.

 ###**3.
 Divisibility & Modular Arithmetic**